Finding a Top Financial Advisor Firm in Naperville, Illinois

 Fiduciary Financial Partners, Inc.

 Some of the advisors at Fiduciary Financial Partners are registered representatives of a broker-dealer, and some are licensed to sell insurance products such as life insurance or annuities.
-This means these advisors could potentially earn commissions on top of the advisory fees your pay.
-Despite this potential conflict of interest, the firm is bound by fiduciary duty to always act in the best interest of its clients.
+This means these advisors could potentially earn commissions on top of the advisory fees you pay.
+Despite this potential conflict of interest, the firm is bound by its fiduciary duty to always act in the best interest of its clients.

 Fiduciary Financial Partners Background

 Fiduciary Financial Partners was founded in 2011 by Nicholas Economos and John Hillman.
 It is wholly owned by NE Financial Services, Inc., a holding company.
-The firm has four advisors on its team, and among them are two certified financial planners (CFPs), one chartered financial consultant (ChFC) and one chartered retirement plan specialist (CRPS).

 Fiduciary Financial Partners Investment Philosophy